RanaElGahawy/CalendarEffect/index.md

   <div id="tom-decades" class="lens-content">
     <iframe src="assets/img/avg_return.png"></iframe>
     <p>
         We can see that indeed when we calculate the average return of each day since the history of the Nasdaq, the lowest average return is on Monday, it is the only negative one, and the highest is on Friday.
 However, it's important to perform statistical analysis to determine if this is a coincidence or not.
-First, we would like to check that each weekdays follow a different distribution, this would be  asolid indice to the fact that the weekday has an impac.
+First, we would like to check that each weekdays follow a different distribution, this would be  a solid indice to the fact that the weekday has an impac.
 To verify this, we will first plot the kde of the distributions and then we will perform the Mann-Whitney test to each pair of weekday.
     </p>
 <iframe src="assets/img/kde_weekday.png"></iframe>
 <iframe src="assets/img/mannwhitneyu.png"></iframe>